 "Have just unwrapped the painting and am delighted.
 It's even better when you see it for real.
 Thank you so much and for being so quick to post it.
 Thrilled with it."
 Gillian Mccully

-Seascapes and water have always interested me, ever since childhood.
+Water has always interested me, ever since childhood.
 I grew up one mile from the sandy beach at St Annes-on-sea in Lancashire and being surrounded by nature and the sea made a lasting impression.
 It is somewhere I love to be and it brings me closer to myself and to happy memories of the past.

 My style of work has slowly developed over more than ten years now.
 I am largely self-taught so many of the 'expressive' ways I paint come from practical necessity - how to express what I need to express.
-I am striving for something new (within the self-imposed framework of a 2D illusional space) but using time-tested traditional mediums.
+I am striving to create something new (within the self-imposed framework of a 2D illusional space) but using time-tested traditional mediums.

 My influences are mainly artists from an earlier age.
 Modernist artists like Matisse, Cezanne and some of the London School painters.
 Frank Auerbach held interest for me in the beginning of my journey as a painter.
 I admire all modern architecture and photography.

-I hope to not just be an artist who copies nature but allows you, the viewer, to re-experience life by seeing my painting.
+I hope to not just be an artist who copies nature but allows you, the viewer, to re-experience life by seeing my original painting.
 An artwork needs an inner energy, a uniqueness and a life that is visually interesting, bringing you more immediately into the present.
 Ultimately, art leads you towards a deeper appreciation of the life we live.